 People used to think they had to suffer through pain after surgery.
-It is normal to need medicine to control your pain.
-Nurses and doctors can help with this.
-Different types of pain medicine are available.
-Some of them, such as local anesthetics, are given before surgery to prevent pain.
+But it’s normal to need medicine to control your pain.
+Different types of pain medicine are available, and your doctor can help you pick the right one.
+Some medicines, such as local anesthetics, are given before surgery to prevent pain.
 Other types, such as nonsteroidal anti-inflammatory drugs (NSAIDs) and opioids, are given after surgery to relieve pain.
 Opioids can be highly addictive and should be used following your doctor’s instructions.

 Why is it important?